Cardinals vs. Angels Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .381 with three doubles, two home runs, two walks and three RBI.
+- Goldschmidt will look for his fifth straight game with a hit in this matchup.
+In his last five games he is batting .250 with three doubles, two walks and an RBI.

 Goldschmidt Recent Games